 It is always best to read product labels.
 Determining which alcohol is used and what the concentration is the first step.
 If alcohol is listed as the second ingredient, it means that the product contains a higher alcohol concentration and is not suitable for people with sensitive skin.

-Note: Cosmetics labeled as "alcohol-free" does not necessarily mean without alcohol.
-According to European cosmetics regulations, products may be labeled "alcohol-free" if they do not contain "bad" alcohol, i.e. fatty alcohol, that causes dryness.
+Note: Cosmetics labelled as "alcohol-free" does not necessarily mean without alcohol.
+According to European cosmetics regulations, products may be labelled "alcohol-free" if they do not contain "bad" alcohol, i.e. fatty alcohol, that causes dryness.

 - Long-lasting & water resistant